National Cybersecurity Awareness Month: Own IT

 - If you offer guest Wi-Fi, follow these tips to safeguard it.
 (Although this article is written for churches, the recommendations apply to any organization with guest W-Fi access.)

 - Smart devices may seem harmless enough, but many organizations overlook the security risks.
-Watch this example of how something as simple as a smart thermostat can lead to a major cybersecurity breach.
+Be aware that something as simple as a smart thermostat can lead to a major cybersecurity breach.

 DID YOU KNOW?